WoodrowShigeru/InteractiveVarDump/README.md

 `toggle-show private properties` | Recursively show or hide all private properties.
 `batch-collapse` | Collapse all child and grandchild objects and arrays; but not the root.
 `batch-expand` | Expands all child and grandchild objects and arrays.

+*NOTE:* The tool automatically detects and marks strings if they contain HTML-entities: compare how, although being displayed in the browser as "Kirby's Dream Course", the string value is actually "Kirby\&#39;s Dream Course".

 ## Extended Usage
 Optionally, you can add a config-style array as a third parameter for some light extra functionality.